A long time ago, a friend of mine told me this simple technique he used to deal with a novice studio musician.

 He instilled confidence in the musicians.
 He let them know he thought they were doing fine while making them do another take.
 Sooner or later(it was usually sooner) they’d get back their confidence and start ripping through their songs, with all the soul they’ve had before.

 It’s a simple trick, but very effective.
-Because sometimes you run into green players and you need to stroke their ego and make them feel good about themselves.
+Because sometimes you run into an inexperienced studio musician and you need to stroke their ego and make them feel good about themselves.

 It’s really all about simplicity.
 Simple set ups, simple recordings, simple coaching tips.
 If you keep everything simple you won’t burden yourself with complex situations that result in you cowering in the corner, hyperventilating with a paper bag.